How Brasília Came To Be

 Brasília lies within the coordinates that Italian Saint Dom Bosco dreamt in 1883 would be a “utopian city.”
 In 1960, JK completed the new capital, redistributing the power to the center of the country.
 He had managed to lift the capital from the elites in Rio de Janeiro and rebuild it in the savanna, 1200KM northeast from Rio.

-Usually there are two reason to visit Brasília.
+Usually there are 2 reasons to visit Brasília.
 You are gripped by the tumultuous politics of Brazil (perhaps even dragged into it) or you are intrigued by the futuristic architecture.
 Brasília was designed from the gardens upwards.
 With 50s curves, art deco shapes and sweeping bodies of water that contrast against the orange soil of the Brazilian cerrado (woodland savanna).

 Each superblock consists of seven of these column-balancing buildings.
 Scattered between superblocks is a designated “commercial” area, with shops, restaurants, churches, supermarkets and sometimes schools or health centers.
 The superblocks ascend in number streaming from the central hub, supposedly ensuring that each superblock would be self-sufficient.
 But not quite.

 The businesses didn’t gather in the center of the city, as there isn’t one, instead they snatched up rental space where they could.
 The reality is monotonous rows of identical buildings and the need to travel to get to better shops or restaurants.
 It’s not unlike the US West, where space isn’t an issue, but a car is a necessity to avoid stretches of deserted sidewalks.

 It also has some other problems of course.
 The modern construction of the capital, which boasts UNESCO World Heritage status has made prices skyrocket.
 Less well-off citizens live in the peripheral borders of the city, whilst Brasília remains the playground of politicians, public servants and wealthy business owners.